-Up-to-date information on Advanced Placement (AP), International Baccalaureate (IB), and other forms of exam-based course credit pertinent to first-year students is maintained on the First Year of Studies website at https://firstyear.nd.edu/academics/ advanced-placement-credit/.
+Up-to-date information on Advanced Placement (AP), International Baccalaureate (IB), and other forms of exam-based course credit pertinent to first-year students is maintained on the First Year Advising website at https://firstyear.nd.edu/academ-ics/advanced-placement-credit/.
 Synoptic charts of exams and equivalences appear below.

-ADVANCED PLACEMENT EXAMINATIONS-NOTRE DAME CREDIT
+ADVANCED PLACEMENT EXAMINATIONS - NOTRE DAME CREDIT